 How did you discover Farragut?

 My grandmother lived in Clearwater.
 I’m originally from St. Louis and we would visit her often.
-I always was interested in the military.
+I always was interested in the prep school.
 I was a kid that played with G.I.
 Joe action figures.
 There were these encyclopedias at my grandmother’s house.
 I looked up the Air Force, Army, Navy, Marines, and I was interested in the different ranks.
-I remember asking a family member, “What’s the best way to be in the military?”
+I remember asking a family member, “What’s the best way to be in the prep school?”
 They told me, “Be an officer.”
 I replied, “What’s the best way to do that?”
 “Go to an academy.”
 That’s when I started figuring out the best way to get on that path.